The impact of climate change on plant-pollinator interactions

 - Assessing the role of phylogenetic history in variation in thermal breadth across pollinating insects

-- Understand mechanistic effects of abiotic stressors on crop-pollinator interactions in controlled and field conditions
+- Understanding mechanistic effects of abiotic stressors on crop-pollinator interactions in controlled and field conditions

-- Characterizing variation in pollinator thermal tolerance in tropical ecosystems
+- Characterizing variation in pollinator thermal tolerance across altitudinal ranges in tropical ecosystems

 Projects suitable for students majoring in:

 - Climate science

 - Enrollment in an undergraduate program (preference to juniors and seniors) in the United States.